-Kevin Cumberbatch begins his sixth season as the head coach of the women's soccer team with an overall record of 52-30-14 (.659).
+Kevin Cumberbatch enters his ninth season as the head coach of the women's soccer team with an overall record of 88-47-22 (.631).

 Coach Cumberbatch first joined the team in 2007 as the top assistant and he helped guide the squad to the Sweet 16 of the NCAA Tournament and #21 ranking nationally in the final NSCAA poll.

-Coach Cumberbatch enjoyed successful playing career at Southern New Hampshire University.
+At Southern New Hampshire University, Coach Cumberbatch enjoyed a successful career as a standout center-back.
 He was a member of the SNHU team that played in the 2002 Division II National Championship game and in 2004 he was selected as a captain of the team his senior season.
-For his efforts in 2004 Coach Cumberbatch was named to the NE 10 All-Conference second team as a center back.
+For his efforts in 2004 Coach Cumberbatch was named to the NE 10 All-Conference second team.

 Coach Cumberbatch has also been on the staff at the Nutmeg Soccer School in Manchester, NH for six years.
 In 2008, Coach Cumberbatch played professionally with the Western Mass Pioneers as a right back.

-Chris Kirwan begins his third season as an assistant coach for the women's soccer team.
+Chris Kirwan enters his sixth season as an assistant coach for the women's soccer team.
 During practices and games, Coach Kirwan specifically works with the squads goalkeepers.

 Coach Kirwan played three years of varsity soccer at St. Peter-Marian in Worcester, MA.
 During his senior year, he captained the team to their first district appearance in four years and earned both Central Mass and T&G All-Star awards.

 He continued his playing career at nearby Becker College where he was captain both years he played.
 While at Becker, he earned North Atlantic Conference honors, ECAC honors, and was voted team MVP.